When Ozzy Osbourne Came Out of Retirement for ‘Ozzmosis’

-Oct.
-24, 1995, marked the triumphant return out of retirement by Ozzy Osbourne, who was armed with his sixth solo studio album, Ozzmosis.
+Ozzy Osbourne marked a triumphant return out of retirement on Oct.
+24, 1995 with his sixth solo studio album, Ozzmosis.
 Wait a minute.
 Had he ever left?

 The details surrounding the Madman of Rock’s quickly retracted pledge to hang up his gloves have become a little hazy with the passage of years, but sometime in 1992, Osbourne had been misdiagnosed as suffering from multiple sclerosis.
 This diagnosis was justifiably taken seriously enough to prompt the renaming of 1992’s No More Tears tour as the No More Tours tour, which culminated in a controversial pair of shows with his erstwhile Black Sabbath bandmates that managed to bury their career with Ronnie James Dio.

 Osbourne’s retirement also led to the dismantling of his backing band, then consisting of drummer Randy Castillo, bassist Mike Inez, who promptly joined Alice in Chains, and guitarist Zakk Wylde, who launched his own new band, the eventually short-lived Pride & Glory.
 So when Osbourne learned the error of his medical appraisal and decided to un-retire, he was forced to start a fresh search for his new band members, which would have been the stuff of hard rock dreams.